December 3, 2018

 If you experience a physical wound, it won’t heal if it is regularly re-injured.
 EMDR is a form of psychotherapy that works on a similar truth.
 The idea is to “block” the haunting memories so that your brain has time to heal from the initial damage.
 While other forms of recovery rely on talk therapy or medication, EMDR is based on the patient’s own rapid, rhythmic eye movements.
 Research shows that such eye movements can reduce the impact of emotionally-charged memories.

 During a session, you will follow the therapist’s moving hands with your eyes.
-You will be asked to recall both a traumatic event and the feelings that event provokes.
+You will be asked to recall both a traumatic event and the feelings that the event provokes.
 The patient continues to focus on the external stimulus (the moving finger) while discussing any new thoughts they have about their trauma.
 This cycle is repeated until the patient’s reported level of distress has decreased enough to include some new and positive information.

 How EMDR Can Aid Complex Post-Traumatic Stress Disorder Recovery